Why Sports Bras Are Hard to Mass Produce

 Q: Are sports bras harder than leggings?

-A: Yes.
-Bras manage weight and motion, not just stretch.
+A: Yes — bras manage motion and weight, not just stretch.

-Q: Can small brands make good sports bras?
+Q: Can small brands produce high-quality sports bras?

-A: Yes — with factories that engineer support, not just sew.
+A: Yes — with manufacturers that focus on engineering, not just sewing.

-Q: Why do bras feel different in bulk?
+Q: Why do bulk bras feel different from samples?

-A: Elastic and foam behave differently at scale.
+A: Elastic and foam behave differently at production scale.

 Work With Fukigymwear